-The Supervisory Board offers competent advice to the Executive Board at all times, and is further involved in all major business decisions.
-Conversely, the Executive Board regularly briefs the Supervisory Board in a timely and comprehensive manner on all issues relevant to the company, in particular relating to its strategy, planning, business development, risk situation, risk management and compliance (Principle 16 DCGK).
+II.
+Cooperation within the Supervisory Board and with the Executive Board regularly briefs the Supervisory Board in a timely and comprehensive manner on all issues relevant to the company, in particular relating to its strategy, planning, business development, risk situation, risk management and compliance (Principle 16 DCGK).
 The information and reporting obligations are specified in detail in the rules of procedure of the Executive Board.
 The Executive Board informs the Supervisory Board without delay about any extraordinary events that are of importance to the assessment of the corporate situation and development, or the company's governance.
 The members of the Supervisory Board, and in particular its Chair, continuously seek to obtain information on the company's situation and any relevant business transactions, also outside of regular Supervisory Board meetings.
 Thus, the Supervisory Board has a sufficient knowledge base to guide and supervise operations with valuable suggestions and recommendations at all times.
 As a matter of principle, the Executive Board coordinates with the Chair of the Supervisory Board to share documents with all members of the Supervisory Board in good time ahead of Supervisory Board meetings, in order to enable them to duly prepare for these meetings.
 Critical business transactions are subject to the approval of the Supervisory Board.